reznikmm/ak09940a/README.md

 ## Usage

+The sensor supports SPI (mode 3, no auto-increment address on write) with a frequency of up to 3.3 MHz and I2C at frequencies up to 400 kHz.

 The driver implements two usage models: the generic package, which is more convenient when dealing with a single sensor, and the tagged type, which allows easy creation of objects for any number of sensors and uniform handling.